Haneenabonser/cookie-stand/README.md

 ## Cookie Stand
 In this website I used DOM to add and creat elememts in the html file.
 I created a table and a constructor function.
-I added some html elements.
+I added some html elements and some styling.

 **Author**: Haneen Abonser